oss-slu/oss.slu.github.io/docs/project_droneworld/about.md

 ![Architecture](DroneWorld%20Architecture.png)

-The test scenario utilizes a testbed, represented by the "DRV Testbed" box, which includes sensor models, GPS models, plugins, and shadow models.
-Initially, the environment is configured and tests are defined through the "Configure Environment" and "Configure Application & Define Tests" boxes.
-The environment configuration sets system properties, settings, and features, while the application configuration sets drone parameters, simulation settings, and safety/test properties.
-After configuring the environment and tests, the scenario is executed using the "Execute Test Scenario" box.
-The testbed runs the tests, collecting monitoring data from various monitors tracking humans, drones, and the environment.
-Following the test, the data is consolidated and analyzed using the "Consolidate & Analyze Monitoring Data" box, which helps diagnose the system under test and generate the "Acceptance Test Result."
+The test scenario uses the "DRV Testbed" which includes sensor models, GPS models, plugins, and shadow models.
+First, configure the environment and define the tests.
+The "Configure Environment" box sets system properties, settings, and features.
+The "Configure Application & Define Tests" box sets drone parameters, simulation settings, and safety/test properties.

+Next, execute the test scenario with the "Execute Test Scenario" box.
+This runs the tests and collects monitoring data on humans, drones, and the environment.
+After the tests are complete, consolidate and analyze the monitoring data using the "Consolidate & Analyze Monitoring Data" box.
+This helps diagnose the system and generate the "Acceptance Test Result."

 ### Development Priorities